 The host immune responses are a key factor in the virulence of the infectious agent.
-During this COVID-19 pandemic the communication media and social networks spread information, a few times correct, about antibodies, herd immunity, etc., but the immune responses against parasites (virus, rickettsia, bacteria, fungi, protozoans or helminths) are intricate and become even more complex the more we learn about them.
+During this COVID-19 global outbreak the communication media and social networks spread information, a few times correct, about antibodies, herd immunity, etc., but the immune responses against parasites (virus, rickettsia, bacteria, fungi, protozoans or helminths) are intricate and become even more complex the more we learn about them.

 Does it mean that with a strong immune response the microbe decreases its virulence?

 Yes, since it is a component of the co-evolution of parasites and hosts.
 The host's immune response is a key factor in virulence.
 The media and social networks have spread information about antibodies, about herd immunity [as of 09/2020, COVID-19 has probably aroused immune responses in more than 25 million confirmed cases worldwide; too few to create herd immunity that would require protective immunity in more than 60%, 70% or 80% of the population, although no knowledgeable scientist can assert a precise percentage, but immune responses against parasites, that is, infectious agents of all kinds, are intricate and increasingly complex the more we learn about them.